The ultimate guide to portfolio management for VC firms

 For example, Bain Capital, one of the world's leading investment firms, plans to collect and analyze more data to monitor companies demonstrating robust performance amid economic turbulence.
 By using the Affinity CRM as their core data and workflow hub, they're able to collaborate and share data about their portfolio companies more effectively, thereby tailoring their asset allocation and outreach practices.

 Advanced data analytics tools embedded in these CRMs provide real-time tracking of portfolio performance, enabling swift decision-making based on up-to-date insights.
 Moreover, the integration of AI and machine learning brings new levels of precision to forecasting and trend analysis.
 These technologies learn from past data and adjust strategies accordingly, continuously optimizing portfolio performance.
-In fact, 76% of respondents to a survey by Statista said they are considering or evaluating the introduction of AI and Machine Learning as a portfolio analysis and management tool.
+According to Affinity’s 2026 Predictions Report, 64% of investors now use AI to accelerate company research.

 Learn more: Want to know how to choose the best software for Venture Capital?
 Check out this detailed guide.